kbroman/Paper_DataOrg/manuscript.md

 tidy tools and reproducible methods described elsewhere in this collection and will form the basis of a robust and reproducible analytic workflow.

+For an existing dataset whose arrangement could be improved, we recommend against applying tedious and potentially error-prone hand-editing to revise the arrangement.
+Rather, we hope that the reader might apply these principles when designing the layout for future datasets.

 ## Be consistent

 The first rule of data organization is *be consistent*.
 Whatever you do, do it